Priyanshu-git78/OmniParse-RAG/README.md

 ---

-## 📂 Enterprise Corpus Structure (`test_documents`)
+## 📂 Enterprise Corpus Structure (`other documents`)

-The ingestion pipeline partitions and indexes the following structured folders representing various business units and domains:
+The ingestion pipeline partitions and indexes the structured folders representing various business units and domains:

 | Directory | Focus / Domain | Description / Content |
 | :--- | :--- | :--- |